TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

 e.g. "(i)".

-How do I catch the output from PyErr_Print() (or anything that prints to stdout/stderr)?
+How do I catch the output kutoka PyErr_Print() (or anything that prints to stdout/stderr)?
 ----------------------------------------------------------------------------------------

 In Python code, define an object that supports the ``write()`` method.
 Assign